mazwat/mazwat.github.io/arduino-lm.md

 - **Controlling**- adjusting an *actuator* in response to the measurement from the *sensor*
 - **Actuating**- manipulation in order to cause an action

-A common example of this is the humble toilet.
+A common example of this is the humble **toilet**.
 The sensor is the ballcock or float in the cistern that measures the level of the water.
 If the water is too low it will open the valve to allow more water into the cistern.
 The valve is the actuator as it manipulates the flow of water to cause an action - to allow or to prevent the flow of water.
-The controller is a small screw that allows the user to adjust the height that the sensor reaches before opening the valve.
+The controller is a small screw that allows the user to adjust the height that the float reaches before opening the valve.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/v_kMOMYq0MU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>